eduMFA/eduMFA/doc/tokens/tokentypes/ocra.rst

 .. index:: OCRA

-Starting with version 2.20 privacyIDEA supports common OCRA tokens.
+Starting with version 2.20 eduMFA supports common OCRA tokens.
 OCRA tokens can not be enrolled via the UI but need to be imported via a seed file.
 The OATH CSV seed file would look like this::